How many radios are in a radio? FM 87-108 MHz RDA5807S do-it-yourself kit

 It must be fitted according to the marking of the first pin (dot/cut).
 My method of soldering is to apply solder (and always a little flux - for convenience) to one pad, then "grab" the chip by one leg, and solder the others.
 It is important to heat the pad and apply the binder to it - not directly to the soldering tip.

-The second thing that needs to be soldered at the beginning is the radio.... or rather the radio module - the RDA5807S.
+The second thing that needs to be soldered initially is the radio.... or rather the radio module - the RDA5807S.
 This is the one that receives the radio signals and converts them to audio output, tuning is done digitally via I2C protocol from the microcontroller.
-Here I have a similar method and again, you need to take care of the correct orientation, you can't solder 180 degrees inverted.
+Here I have a similar method and again, care must be taken to ensure the correct orientation, you can't solder 180 degrees inverted.

 Right next to it you need to solder the LDO that supplies it with 3.3 V, taking 5 V as input.
 It is also important to have good contact between the component and the large pad, which acts as a heat sink, although in this particular case there is not much heating.